ashleve/lightning-hydra-template/README.md

 **Why you shouldn't use it:**

-- Not fitted for data engineering - the template configuration setup is not designed for building multi-step data processing pipelines that depend on each other.
+- Not fitted for data engineering - the template configuration setup is not designed for building data processing pipelines that depend on each other.
 - Not fitted to be a deployment environment.
 - Limits you as much as pytorch lightning limits you.
-- Lightning and Hydra are still evolving and integrate many libraries, which means sometimes things break - for the list of currently known bugs, visit [this page](https://github.com/ashleve/lightning-hydra-template/labels/bug).
+- Lightning and Hydra are still evolving and integrate many libraries, which means sometimes things break - for the list of currently known problems visit [this page](https://github.com/ashleve/lightning-hydra-template/labels/bug).

 <br>

 ## Main Technologies

-[PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) - lightweight PyTorch wrapper for high-performance AI research.
+[PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) - a lightweight PyTorch wrapper for high-performance AI research.
 Think of it as a framework for organizing your PyTorch code.

-[Hydra](https://github.com/facebookresearch/hydra) - framework for elegantly configuring complex applications.
+[Hydra](https://github.com/facebookresearch/hydra) - a framework for elegantly configuring complex applications.
 The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.

 <br>